matrix-org/matrix-spec-proposals/proposals/0000-server-auth-simple.md

 1. If the type is `m.server.subscription`:
    1. If the `state_key` does not contain the server name for the origin server, reject.
-   2. If the origin servers's current participation is `permitted`, allow.
+   2. If the origin server's current participation is `permitted`, allow.
    2. If the `m.server.subscription_rule` is `deny`, reject.
    3. If the origin server's current participation is `deny`, reject.
    4. Otherwise allow.